 On the day before they were to leave for Moscow and return to the United States, Michele and Wally took a walk with their friend Natasha to the store.
 While on this walk, they passed by a large building with a bare, dusty, fenced in yard in which some children were playing a game kicking rocks and sticks to each other.
 There were a dozen or so children in the yard, not very well dressed.
 Michele noticed these children and asked what the place was.
-Natasha explained that it was a “Dyetski Dom” or children’s home called “Yoletchka,” what we would call an orphanage in the United States.
+Natasha explained that it was a “Dyetski Dom” or children’s home, what we would call an orphanage in the United States.
 The children lived here for various reasons; some were truly orphaned with parents dead from alcoholism, AIDS or tuberculosis.
 Others were “social orphans,” victims of the difficult economic situation in Russia after the fall of communism.
 Russia had no social programs to help families stay together, such as food stamps, welfare, or Aid For Dependent Children as we do in the US.
 Many parents are faced with the choice to hand their children over to the “Dyetski Dom,” or watch them suffer from hunger.
 Many children in these homes have siblings who still are at home with the family, while they have been sent away for economic reasons.

 The next day’s plane ride from Moscow to New York was a long, emotional one.
 It was a “Baby Flight” with 12 Russian babies from the Moscow area traveling home to the United States with their new families.
-Michele cried quietly most of the 8-hour flight, grateful for the good fortune of these babies on the airplane, but sadly thinking of the children so far away in Abakan, who would only know the staff of the children’s home as their family.
+Michele cried quietly most of the 8-hour flight, grateful for the good fortune of these babies on the airplane, but sadly thinking of the children so far away in Siberia, who would only know the staff of the children’s home as their family.
 She and Wally resolved to do something to try to at least brighten the lives of these precious children in the town where their friends lived.
 Upon their return home to Brookfield, Michele contacted a friend who was a Girl Scout leader to enlist their help.

-In November 1999, four boxes were shipped to Abakan in time to make Christmas a little more special for the children.
-With the help of children at St. Mary’s and the Brookfield Congregational Church, the Girl Scouts sewed small felt stockings which were filled with small toys, pencils, toothbrushes and toothpaste, crayons and hair ties.
+In November 1999, four boxes were shipped in time to make Christmas a little more special for the children.
+With the help of children at St. Mary’s and the Brookfield Congregational Church, the Girl Scouts sewed small felt stockings which were filled with small toys, pencils, toothbrushes and toothpaste, crayons, and hair ties.
 Candy canes adorned each one of the ninety stockings which were packed with care into four large boxes and taken to mail.
 Many questioned whether the packages would ever make it, but Michele prayed over them all the way to the Brookfield Post Office, trusting that they would find their way to where they were needed most.

 In 2001, as they prepared for their next trip to Russia, the Connor’s again enlisted the help of their friends and neighbors to kick off the “Socks For Siberia” project which gave rise to the name of this organization.
 Second-hand clothes and shoes are one thing, but the Connors wanted to provide the children with brand new undergarments.
-Over 600 pairs of socks, 450 pairs of underpants, 240 T-shirts and 55 pairs of pajamas were collected and boxed by the Brookfield Girl Scouts for shipment to the children in Abakan.
+Over 600 pairs of socks, 450 pairs of underpants, 240 T-shirts and 55 pairs of pajamas were collected and boxed by the Brookfield Girl Scouts for shipment to the children in Siberia.

-Since those first efforts, many Christmases have been brightened for the children of Yoletchka and Malutka by people they may never meet, but who have answered the call to help.
+Since those first efforts, many Christmases have been brightened for children of Siberia by people they may never meet, but who have answered the call to help.
 The Connors make bi-annual visits with the children, bringing funds raised by their friends and neighbors and purchasing whatever was needed at the time, making no demands or conditions, simply performing an act of kindness.
 They have come to be called by the children “Dyeda Wally” and “Baba Michele” for Grandfather and Grandmother.
-Now, in the season of Easter, as they prepare for their fourth visit to the children in Abakan, the Connors have realized a dream of incorporating their effort with the name “Socks For Siberia, Inc.” in order enable them to make a greater impact for the orphaned children of south-central Siberia, a place and people they have come to know and love.
+Now, in the season of Easter, as they prepare for their fourth visit to the children in Khakassia, the Connors have realized a dream of incorporating their effort with the name “Socks For Siberia, Inc.” in order enable them to make a greater impact for the orphaned children of south-central Siberia, a place and people they have come to know and love.

 Thank you for your interest and your support of these beautiful children!